swiftlang/swift/docs/SIL.rst

   language-specific diagnostics.
 These are always run, even at -O0, and produce *canonical SIL*.
-- General SIL *Optimization Passes* optionally run over the canonical SIL to improve performance of the resultant executable.
+- General SIL *Optimization Passes* optionally run over the canonical SIL to improve performance of the resulting executable.
 These are enabled and controlled by the optimization level and are not run at -O0.
 - *IRGen* lowers canonical SIL to LLVM IR.
 - The LLVM backend (optionally) applies LLVM optimizations, runs the LLVM code